15 Best Fishing Lakes in Ohio

 Anglers who fish in Ohio have more than 50,000 lakes and small ponds to choose from and species that vary from crappie, catfish, and northern pike to the prized walleye and perch of Lake Erie.
 Some lakes stand out for their large populations of fish, while others are ideal for their natural conditions, which contribute to a high success rate on the water.

 There is no shortage of places to fish, with more than 124,000 acres of inland water and 7,000 miles of streams in the state.
 In order to narrow your options, it is helpful to know where to fish, what lakes are stocked, and to use interactive maps to monitor water conditions and locate active species.
-Pre-planning will save you time and aggravation and get you to the best places to visit for fishing in Ohio.

 The Ohio Department of Natural Resources (ODNR) provides fishing forecasts and maps for every lake in the state that are updated regularly.
 You can also buy a fishing license online and search for fishing tips for specific species before you even cast your line.